-In the context of work categories and competence, this refers to the size of pipework, appliance type/gas consumption in addition to the property type.
-However, the property type is not the sole criteria.
-For example, a ‘domestic’ gas boiler installed in a church may in certain circumstances still be considered a ‘domestic’ appliance regardless of being installed in a ‘non domestic’ property.
+Commercial work categories refer to the size of pipework, appliance type and gas consumption in addition to property type.
+It’s worth noting that property type isn’t the sole criteria.
+For example, a ‘domestic’ gas boiler installed in a church may still be considered a domestic appliance, despite installed in a non-domestic property.

 If you’re unsure if your engineer is qualified to work on an appliance, please email us at email@example.com.
 Due to the ongoing COVID-19 situation, we are currently operating primarily by email, if you contact us we'll do our best to respond as soon as we are able to.